Novout/betterwrite/README.md

 # An Editor for Creative Writing

-Unlike traditional text flows, *betterwrite* focuses on producing an out-of-the-curve experience for writers and writing derivatives, bringing with it several additional tools to increase the flow of use:
+Unlike traditional word processors, *betterwrite* focuses on producing an out-of-the-curve experience for writers and writing derivatives, bringing with it several additional tools to increase the flow of use:

 - **Full Customization**: The editor is fully customizable with the main focus on emphasizing the writer's creativity and adapting all the context at his disposal.
 In addition to standard themes, *betterwrite* allows for custom backgrounds (including gifs) and the use of external fonts within the editor itself.